October 2012 - Another Gig Completes

 A couple weeks ago I wrapped up my last contract.
 I mentioned it in Drowning in New Technologies.
 Again, awesome, awesome contract – I learned a ton and got to work with some really cool people.

-The last time I had a break between contracts I started playing with electronics (see ZigBee Garage Door Opener – yes, it's still working like a champ).
+The last time I had a break between contracts I started playing with electronics.
 I've thought about picking that adventure back up, but am hesitant because of a couple roadblocks I had started to run into before.
 First was cost – tinkering with electronics isn't crazy expensive or anything, but if you wanted to replace every plug in your house with a smart plug for example, it adds up quick.
 The true low cost solutions are really only present in bulk – massive bulk.
 The other road block was simply my hesitation to truly devote to something so big.
 You see, I tend to over-do everything I get into.
 If I was going to get serious about it, that meant starting a journey of mastering all aspects of electronics – everything from the basic electronics knowledge needed to get a circuit working to learning all I could about physics.
 Knowing how to do something doesn't cut it for me.
 I have to know exactly why every piece of the puzzle works.
 People spend years and sometimes entire careers mastering this.
 I'm not sure I'm excited enough to devote myself that completely to it.
 Maybe being a hobbyist is the key here; not working out how to profit from it.

 I think I'll stick to software and stick to the aspect of it I know best - enterprise web development.
 For a while yet, that means continuing to consult.
 I still hope to create a product of my own though and consulting might be the key to that as well.
 You see, I've worked out a cobbled together way of managing my gigs, billable hours, invoices, and whatnot.
 It's a mixture of folder structure, documents, an Outlook calendar for keeping time, Excel templates for the invoices, and a lot of copying/pasting followed by printing to PDF.